1.0 | Overview |

 14.2 | The prestige of the Bowls will be in this order: Copper, Emerald, Humanitarian, Aloha, Poinsettia, Bluebonnet |

-14.3 | New For 2023: The top 2 ranked teams in the BCS standings, that did not make the playoffs, will play each other in the Copper Bowl.
+14.3 | The top 2 ranked teams in the BCS standings, that did not make the playoffs, will play each other in the Copper Bowl.
 The next two teams play in the Emerald Bowl, etc... |

-14.4 | New For 2023: If two or more bowl spots remain unfilled due to a lack of teams that qualified, then the Bluebonnet Bowl will not be played.
+14.4 | If two or more bowl spots remain unfilled due to a lack of teams that qualified, then the Bluebonnet Bowl will not be played.
 If just one spot remained unfilled, then the top ranked team with a losing record will take the spot. |